-Insert the Dongle Adapter in the port at the top of the unit so it clicks and locks into place. (see photo to the right).
+Insert the Dongle Adapter in the port at the top of the unit so it clicks and locks into place (see photo to the right).
+Make sure the Lever on the Dongle Adapter lines up with the keyhole inside the port on the unit.
 The Dongle Adapter never needs to be removed from the unit.